hansohn/terraform-docker/README.md

 #### Distros

-Currently, I only build and publish Debian images to Docker Hub.
-That being said I have also included Dockerfile configurations for both Alpine and Ubuntu distributions.
-The `DOCKER_BUILD_PATH` environment variable can be used to target either of these alternative distro builds.
+Currently, only Debian images are built and published to Docker Hub.
+Dockerfiles for both Alpine and Ubuntu distributions have also been included and can be built ad-hoc by setting the `DOCKER_BUILD_PATH` environment variable to target either of these alternative distro builds.

 ```
 # example